 2016-12-20

-ABUJA - Thousands of tons of used electronics and illegal e-waste are imported into Nigeria annually.
-High demand for used European electronics, inefficient regulation, and a local lack of recycling facilities form a growing hazard.
+ABUJA - Thousands of tonnes of used electronics and illegal e-waste are imported into Nigeria every year.
+High demand for used European electronics, ineffective regulation and a lack of local recycling facilities pose a growing threat.

-A team of journalists from Nigeria, Norway and Denmark has traced the e-waste’s route through Nigeria’s informal sector of importers, scavengers, and repairers to hazardous dismantlers and sub-standard recyclers.
-While e-waste dump Agbogbloshie of Ghana has been in the media spotlight for years, Nigeria’s e-waste problem is overlooked despite its fivefold larger scale.
+A team of journalists from Nigeria, Norway and Denmark has traced the path of e-waste through Nigeria's informal sector of importers, scavengers and repairers to hazardous dismantlers and substandard recyclers.
+While Ghana's Agbogbloshie e-waste dump has been in the media spotlight for years, Nigeria's e-waste problem is overlooked, despite being five times larger.

 The investigation also took the team to buying and shipping points in Germany and revealed how loopholes in European law enforcement allow illegal shipments of e-waste to take place.
-Used electronics serve as valuable IT to Africa’s largest population.
-But once they reach their end of life, a lack of responsibility for their disposal forms a serious hazard.
+Used electronics provide valuable IT for Africa's largest population.
+But once they reach the end of their life, a lack of responsibility for their disposal poses a serious threat.

 Team members